ibm-cloud-docs/pattern-genai-rag/reference-architecture-genai-rag.md

 ## Compliance
 {: #compliance}

+**Security and Compliance Center (SCC)** <br>
-This reference architecture utilizes the Security and Compliance Center (SCC) which defines policy as code, implement controls for secure data and workload deployments, and assess security and compliance posture.
+This reference architecture utilizes the Security and Compliance Center (SCC) which defines policy as code.
+SCC implements controls for secure data and workload deployments and assess security and compliance posture.
 For this reference architecture two profiles are used.
 The **IBM Cloud Framework for Financial Services** and **AI ICT Guardrails**.
 A profile is a grouping of controls that can be evaluated for compliance.

+**CI / CD / CC** <br>
+The Continuous Integration [(CI)](https://cloud.ibm.com/docs/devsecops?topic=devsecops-tutorial-ci-toolchain), Continuous Deployment [(CD)](https://cloud.ibm.com/docs/devsecops?topic=devsecops-tutorial-cd-toolchain), and Continuous Compliance [(CC)](https://cloud.ibm.com/docs/devsecops?topic=devsecops-tutorial-cc-toolchain) pipelines, referred to as OnePipeline used to deploy the application, check for vulnerabilities, and ensure auditability.
+Below are some of important compliance features of OnePipeline:

+* **Vulnerability Scans** <br>
+Vulnerability scans involve using specialized tools to look for security vulnerabilities in the code.
+This is crucial to identify and fix potential security issues before they become a problem in production.

+* **Sign Build Artifacts** <br>
+The code is compiled and built into software or application artifacts (like executable files or libraries).
+These artifacts are then digitally signed to ensure their authenticity and integrity.

+* **Evidence Gathering** <br>
+This involves collecting and storing evidence of the development process, such as commit logs, build logs, and other relevant data.
+It helps in tracing back and understanding what happened at different stages of development.

+* **Evidence Locker** <br>
+This involves collecting and storing evidence of the development process, such as commit logs, build logs, and other relevant data.
+It helps in tracing back and understanding what happened at different stages of development.

 <!-- ## Next steps